Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

 Results obtained over the last few years indicate that this general-relativity perspective naturally leads, through the emergence of spacetime discreteness and/or noncommutativity, to some departures from classical Poincar\'e symmetry.
-Loop quantum gravity and other discretized-spacetime quantum-gravity approaches appear to require a description of the familiar (classical, continuous) Lorentz symmetry as an approximate symmetry, with departures governed by the Planck scale.
-And in the study of noncommutative spacetimes some Planck-scale departures from Lorentz symmetry appear to be inevitable.
+Loop Quantum Gravity and some other discretized-spacetime quantum-gravity approaches appear to require a description of the familiar (classical, continuous) Poincar\'e symmetry as an approximate symmetry, with departures governed by the Planck scale.
+And in the study of noncommutative spacetimes some Planck-scale departures from Poincar\'e symmetry appear to be inevitable.

-The third possibility is a condensed-matter perspective on the quantum-gravity problem (see, {\it e.g.}, Refs.~\cite{volovik,laugh}), in which spacetime itself is seen as a sort of emerging critical-point entity.
-As stressed already in the previous section, condensed-matter theorists are used to describe the degrees of freedom that are measured in the laboratory as collective excitations within a theoretical framework whose primary description is given in terms of much different, and often practically inaccessible, fundamental degrees of freedom.
-Close to a critical point some symmetries arise for the collective-excitations theory, which do not carry the significance of fundamental symmetries, and are in fact lost as soon as the theory is probed somewhat away from the critical point.
+The third possibility is a condensed-matter perspective on the quantum-gravity problem (see, e.g., Refs.~\cite{volovik,laugh,laughchap}), in which spacetime itself is seen as a sort of emerging critical-point entity.
+Condensed-matter theorists are used to describe the degrees of freedom that are measured in the laboratory as collective excitations within a theoretical framework whose primary description is given in terms of much different, and often practically inaccessible, fundamental degrees of freedom.
+Close to a critical point some symmetries arise for the collective-excitation theory, which do not carry the significance of fundamental symmetries, and are in fact lost as soon as the theory is probed somewhat away from the critical point.
 Notably, some familiar systems are known to exhibit special-relativistic invariance in certain limits, even though, at a more fundamental level, they are described in terms of a nonrelativistic theory.
 So clearly from the condensed-matter perspective on the quantum-gravity problem it is natural to see the familiar classical continuous Poincar\'e symmetry only as an approximate symmetry.